regnarg/bc/text/changedet.md

 There are two broad categories of filesystem change detection methods.

-\D{Offline change detection} consists of actively comparing the filesystem state to a previous state.
+\D{Offline change detection} consists of actively comparing the filesystem state to known a previous state.
 The detection must be explicitly initiated by the application at an arbitrarily chosen time, e.g. regulary (every day at midnight) or upon user request.
 It can be considered a form of active polling.